-Hyperledger Fabric is a set of tools that help create blockchain applications.
-Championed by The Linux Foundation, it was built from the ground up with enterprise distributed ledger uses in mind.
-It has a rich ecosystem of components that can be plugged in to a modular architecture.
+Hyperledger Fabric is a set of tools that helps create blockchain applications.
+Championed by the Linux Foundation, it was built from the ground up with enterprise distributed ledger uses in mind.
+It has a rich ecosystem of components that can be plugged into a modular architecture.
 It works well in closed blockchain deployments, which can improve security and speed.
-It also supports an open smart contract model that can support various data models, such as account and unspent transaction output, or UTXO, models (see sidebar).
+It also supports an open smart contract model that can support various data models, such as account and unspent transaction output (UTXO) models.

 Key features to consider

-Blockchain platforms consist of a wide range of components, which enables enterprises to select the appropriate components for different kinds of capabilities, said Chris Georgen, founder and chief architect at Topl, which is building a blockchain for sustainability.
+Blockchain platforms consist of a wide range of components, which enables enterprises to select the appropriate components for different kinds of capabilities, said Chris Georgen, founder and managing director at Topl, which is building a blockchain for sustainability.

-- Whether a platform is open (that is, a public blockchain) or closed (a private blockchain) and how that affects speed and security.
-Anyone can join a public blockchain, which can make it easier to set up for small-business users, such as farmers.
-The downside is that open blockchains are not as fast.
-Many of the blockchain code bases can be modified to be either open or closed.
+- Whether a platform is open (public) or closed (private) and how that affects speed and security.
+Anyone can join a public blockchain, which can make it easier to set up for small businesses.
+The downside is open blockchains aren't as fast.
+Many blockchain code bases can be modified to be either open or closed.

 - Consensus mechanism, such as PoW, PoS or Byzantine fault tolerance.
 PoW is the older mechanism used in Bitcoin and Ethereum.
-The others are newer and less proven but faster and more efficient, according to Georgen.
+The others are newer and less proven but faster and more efficient, Georgen said.

-- Ledger technology and how it records the transactions.
-This relates to how the blockchain keeps track of information.
+- Ledger technology and how it records transactions.
 Popular approaches include an account model and UTXO.
-An account model records the balance, whereas the UTXO model is analogous to cash with serial numbers in your wallet.
-The account model is used in the blockchain platforms Ethereum, Stellar, Tron and EOSIO.
+An account model records the balance, whereas UTXO is analogous to cash with serial numbers.
+The account model is used in Ethereum, Stellar, Tron and EOSIO.
 IBM Blockchain, Hyperledger Fabric and Hyperledger Sawtooth use UTXO.

 Hyperledger Fabric can also improve data privacy by isolating transactions in channels or enabling the sharing of private data on a need-to-know basis in private data collections.
 It also enables high-speed transactions with low latency of finality and confirmation, according to its proponents.

-Arnaud Le Hors, senior technical staff member of blockchain and web open technologies at IBM who is also a member of the Hyperledger Technical Steering Committee, said the latest developments add support for an organization to join a channel without copying the whole history of the ledger.
+Arnaud Le Hors, senior technical staff member of blockchain, edge computing and web open technologies at IBM, said the latest developments add support for an organization to join a channel without copying the whole history of the ledger.
 This enables a quicker startup process with less storage required.
 There is an active and diverse community around Hyperledger Fabric that is working on adding more features related to consensus algorithms, additional privacy options for GDPR compliance and operational improvements.

 4. Hyperledger Sawtooth

-Shawn Amundson, CTO of Bitwise IO and Hyperledger Sawtooth maintainer, said the most common applications are for developing supply chain systems and customizing Sawtooth for specific purposes, such as novel consensus algorithms.
+Shawn Amundson, principal consultant at Bitwise IO, said the most common applications are for developing supply chain systems and customizing Sawtooth for specific purposes, such as novel consensus algorithms.

 5. R3 Corda